 Men: Suit and tie or sport coat

-Women: Cocktail dress or dressy top and skirt + a warm shawl.
+Women: Cocktail dress (long, midi or short) + a warm shawl or coat (It could be chilly, so plan accordingly!).
 Stilettos or spike heels are not recommended, but if those are your dancing shoes of choice, feel free to change into them at the reception when we are on a wood floor!

 We will provide a packing list for “campers” staying on the property.